Creating website traffic growth

 We see many sites “stuck” at the same level of traffic.
 Many sites generate the same number of new visitors consistently, year after year, the number changing only 1-2%.

-In practical terms: you can rely on changes in your search engine ranking or free publicity, OR you can work to make change yourself.
+In order to increase your website traffic, you can rely on changes in your search engine ranking or free publicity, OR you can work to make change yourself.

 - Change creates growth